mahtokamal/Cyber_Security_Interviews/Cyber_Security_tools.md

 - Monitoring malicious behavior and preventatively addressing security issues.
 These functions play a critical role in any SIEM solution as they illuminate patterns of behavior within the organization’s network, offering context you didn’t have before.
 They also filter alerts before the security operations center (SOC) team is notified — helping reduce alert fatigue and freeing up analysts’ time for more complex or urgent threats. <br>

+## Various system Log Management
+- Windows: Windows records every event that can be viewed through the **Event Viewer**.
+It assigns a unique ID to each type of log activity, making it easy for the analyst to examine and keep track of.
+- Linux: Linux OS stores all the related logs, such as events, errors, warnings, etc. These are then ingested into SIEM for continuous monitoring.
+Some of the common locations where Linux stores logs are:

+/var/log/httpd: Contains HTTP Request  / Response and error logs. <br>
+/var/log/cron: Events related to cron jobs are stored in this location. <br>
+/var/log/auth.log and /var/log/secure: Stores authentication-related logs. <br>
+/var/log/kern: This file stores kernel-related events. <br>

 **Popular SIEM Tools** <br>